 The first thing many of our clients want to know is whether they are entitled to receive spousal support and/or alimony.
 On the flip side, many of our clients wonder whether they will have to financially support their spouse during and after the divorce.
 There is no one-size-fits-all answer to these questions.
-Our Harrisburg spousal support attorneys will help you address your unique situation and work to ensure that you are financially secure during and after your divorce.
+Our attorneys at JSDC Law Offices will help you address your specific situation and work to ensure that you are financially secure during and after your divorce.
 When you contact us for help, we will evaluate your individual needs and work with you to ease uncertainty and achieve your desired outcome.

 - How much each spouse earns and what each spouse is capable of earning

 - The age of each spouse as well as his or her health

 - Other sources of income the spouse may have (or receive as a result of equitable distribution)